geraldsanga/javascript-basics/README.md

-# javascript_basics
+# javascript-basics
-Programming basics using javascript
+Simple programms using javascript